-The chapter was named for Eleanor Roosevelt because of her belief in human rights, her energy and compassion in serving people, her involvement in community service, and her commitment to educating youth.
+Eleanor Roosevelt was known for her belief in human rights, energy and compassion in serving people, involvement in community service, and commitment to educating youth.
 Known as America’s most influential First Lady, Eleanor Roosevelt (October 11, 1884–November 7, 1962) also earned a reputation as a champion and leader of education.
-She once said, “It had long since come to my attention that people of accomplishment rarely sat back and let things happen to them.
+She once said, “It had long since come to my attention that people of accomplishment rarely set back and let things happen to them.
 They went out and happened to things.”
-Anna Eleanor Roosevelt was inducted into the Laureate Chapter of Kappa Delta Pi in 1949.
+Anna Eleanor Roosevelt was induced into KDP’s Laureate Chapter in 1949.

 - Significant number of years of service to a KDP chapter

-- National service to KDP – such as committees, chairperson, Executive Council, hosted a regional meeting or conference, served the Foundation in a leadership role
+- National service to KDP – such as committees, chairperson, Executive Council, hosted a regional meeting or conference, served the (former) Foundation in a leadership role, etc.

-- Attended a minimum of 5 KDP Convocations and participated as a volunteer or presenter
+- Attending a minimum of 5 KDP Convocations and participated as a volunteer or presenter

 - Sustained donor/contributor to KDP

 - Served as a reviewer of manuscripts or scholarships, published an article or book, and/or served as a volunteer editor

 - Awards or recognition for teaching excellence

 - A leadership role within the education community